• Home

 • Add warm water and yeast to a large bowl or bowl of stand mixer.
 Let sit for 5 minutes.

-• Stir in sugar, butter, eggs and salt.
+• With a wooden spoon or dough hook, stir in sugar, melted butter, eggs and salt.

-• Add flour and stir until a sticky dough forms.
+• Add flour a couple cups at a time, and stir until a sticky dough forms and all the flour is incorporated.

-• Spray top of dough with olive oil and cover bowl with plastic wrap.
+• Spray top of dough with olive oil and cover bowl with plastic wrap or clean towel.

 • Place bowl in warm, draft free place and let dough rise until doubled in size, about 1 hour.